tisserasuneth/myClientBook/README.md

-# myClientBook
+# My ClientBook

+**Your One Stop Solution To Keep Track Of All Your Clients

-iOS Application for Salon Employees to store client information, client notes, appointments.
+iOS Application for hairstylists to store client information, client notes, appointments.

 Database : Firebase FireStore

 Authentication : Firebase Authentication

-Functionality to be added as of now: More Secure Passwords, Error Handling
+Functionality to be added: More secure passwords requirements, Error Handling